 ANSWER: The amount (or percentage) of the higher-graded workload and the organizational structure.
 This provision is intended for second (and higher) level supervisors over large workloads.
 It is not unusual for an organization to include a range of grades, including some above the base level.
 In most cases, however, the higher-graded workload does not occupy 50 percent of the supervisor's time.
 The presence of subordinate supervisors over the higher-graded workload undermines the likelihood that the second-level supervisor would devote 50 percent of the time to directing this work.
 Further, if the higher-graded workload is dispersed throughout a large organization, it would be difficult to establish that the supervisor is devoting 50 percent of the time to supervising those select positions constituting less than 25 percent of the workload.
-However, there may be situations where, for example, the second-level supervisor directly supervises a separate unit of higher-graded work that requires continuous involvement to support the 50 percent duty time required to apply this method.
+However, there may be situations where, for example, the second-level supervisor directly supervisor directly time required to apply this method.